1989 Formula One World Championship: Race 5: United States

-The United States Grand Prix had a new destination, this time in the hot desert city of Phoenix, Arizona.
-It was a new place, but the same old dirty and dusty street circuits, and while wider, faster, less dirty and less bumpy than both Detroit and Dallas, like Detroit the mostly right angled turns on Phoenix's street grid system gave the drivers few reference points for when to use their brakes- but this created many good overtaking spots.
-The dreadfully hot 100+ degree dry desert summer heat of Phoenix also made conditions trying; the track broke up during the race.
-Senna made the most of his skill and scored another pole, Prost again playing second fiddle by over a second.
-Prost though believed that his race set up was superior to his teammate's and was confident of winning his first Grand Prix of the year.

 Senna won the start and built up a small lead over Prost.
 Senna suffered an electrical problem when leading the race and his engine started to misfire.
 He signalled Prost through to a lead he would not lose on lap 34.
 Williams ended up being the only team to finish with both cars as the dirty track and unforgiving concrete walls ended six races, with the heat and dust cutting out many more.
 One driver, Alessandro Nannini, suffered from a severely sore neck after a crash in the morning warm-up and retired from fourth place on lap 10.
 Mansell and Berger suffered with the Ferrari V12s cutting out from identical alternator failures and both eventually retired.
 Patrese's second gave him third place in the championship, while Prost took the lead.
 Ecstatic Phoenix native Eddie Cheever celebrated his and his team's first podium of the season at his own home Grand Prix.
 The Brabhams, on the other hand, continued their lacklustre return, both drivers retiring with worn-out brakes.
 Dallara's Alex Caffi was the victim of a bizarre crash.
 Holding down 5th place, he was put into the wall on lap 52 by his own teammate Andrea de Cesaris when he was trying to lap him.
 The notorious de Cesaris later claimed he did not even know Caffi was there trying to lap him.